NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 A nominal value of soil moisture content when the soil is saturated, this is used in evaluating thermal properties of freezing soil.

-#### Field: Kusuda-Achebach Average Surface Temperature
+#### Field: Type of Undisturbed Ground Temperature Object

-The annual average surface temperature to be applied to the Kusuda-Achenbach farfield boundary temperature correlation, in °C
+The type of undisturbed ground temperature object used to determine ground temperature for the farfield boundary conditions.

-#### Field: Kusuda-Achebach Average Amplitude of Surface Temperature
+#### Field: Name of Undisturbed Ground Temperature Object

-The annual mean surface temperature variation from average used in determining the farfield boundary conditions.
+The name of the undisturbed ground temperature object used to determine ground temperature for the farfield boundary conditions.

-#### Field: Kusuda-Achenbach Phase Shift of Minimum Surface Temperature

-The phase shift of minimum surface temperature, or the day of the year when the minimum surface temperature occurs.

 #### Field: Evapotranspiration Ground Cover Parameter